dialup-inc/ascii/README.md

 ## Contributing

 Contributions and bug reports are welcome!
-Please check [the issues section](https://github.com/dialup-inc/ascii/issues)
+Please check [the issues section](https://github.com/dialup-inc/ascii/issues) before submitting.

 We are looking for help developing a [Windows port](https://github.com/dialup-inc/ascii/issues/13).